Basic policy construction in Cedar

 You can place annotations only at the very top of the policy before the effect element.

-An annotation takes the form of the following string:
+An annotation has the following form:

 @annotationname("annotation value")